Radom: Poland's Golden Age

 King Władysław Jagiełło granted several privileges to the city.
 Jagiełło himself frequently travelled from Kraków to Vilnius, and liked to stay at Radom Castle en route.
 On March 18, 1401, the Pact of Vilnius and Radom was signed, which strengthened the Polish–Lithuanian union.
 Immediately after the Pact, preparations for the Polish–Lithuanian–Teutonic War began.
 King Casimir IV Jagiellon frequently visited Radom, along with his wife, Elizabeth of Austria.
 Here, the King would host foreign envoys, from such countries as the Crimean Khanate, the Kingdom of Bohemia, and the Duchy of Bavaria.
 On November 18, 1489, Johann von Tiefen, the Grand Master of the Teutonic Knights, paid homage to King Jagiellon at Radom Castle.
 Mikołaj Radomski, one of the earliest Polish composers, comes from Radom.
 In 1468, the complex of a Bernardine church and monastery was founded here by King Jagiellon, with support of the local starosta, Dominik z Kazanowa.
 The complex was originally made of wood (until 1507).

-In 1481, Radom became the residence of Prince Kazimierz, the son of King Jagiellon, who ruled the Grand Duchy of Lithuania.
+In 1481, Radom became the residence of Prince Casimir Jagiellon, the son of King Casimir IV Jagiellon.
 The young prince died of tuberculosis, and later became patron saint of both the city of Radom (since 1983), and the Roman Catholic Diocese of Radom (since 1992).
 During the reign of Alexander Jagiellon, the Nihil novi act was adopted by the Polish Sejm in a meeting at Radom Castle.
 Furthermore, at the same meeting, the first codification of law published in the Kingdom of Poland was accepted.
-Radom was a royal city, county seat and castellany, administratively located in the Sandomierz Voivodeship in the Lesser Poland Province of the Polish Crown.
+Radom was a royal city, county seat and castellany, administratively located in the Sandomierz Voivodeship in the Lesser Poland Province.
 It remained one of the most important urban centers of the Sandomierz Voivodeship, and was also the seat of the Treasure Tribunal in 1613–1764, which controlled taxation.
-Several kings visited the city, including Stephen Bathory and his wife Anna Jagiellon, Sigismund III Vasa, and August III Sas.
+Several kings visited the city, including Stephen Bathory and his wife Anna Jagiellon, Sigismund III Vasa, and Augustus III of Poland.
 In 1623 many residents died in an epidemic, and in 1628, half of Radom burned in a fire.

 The period of prosperity ended during the Swedish invasion of Poland.
 The Swedish army captured the city without a fight in November 1655.
 At first the invaders behaved correctly, as King Charles X Gustav still sought alliances within the Polish-Lithuanian nobility; the situation changed, however, in early 1656, when anti-Swedish uprisings broke out in southern Lesser Poland and quickly spread across the country.
 Radom was looted and almost completely destroyed in August 1656.
 Its population shrank from some 2,000 before the war, to 395 in 1660, with only 37 houses still standing.
 Swedish soldiers burned the royal castle and the monastery.
 With the Polish population in decline, the number of Jewish settlers grew by the early 18th century.
 In 1682 the first Piarists arrived, and in 1737–1756, opened a college.
+The 3rd Infantry Regiment of the Polish Crown Army was stationed in Radom at various times.